 About the call for papers The conference is structured around 10 topics which will help structure the overall focus of the conference on 'Inequality and the European Union.
-New frontiers European Studies'.
+New frontiers in European Studies'.
 Scholars interested in presenting their research dealing with inequality and the EU at the IDEAS conference under one of the 10 topics listed below are invited to submit a 250-word abstract.
 When submitting an abstract, applicants will have to specify under which of the 10 topics they wish to introduce their proposal.
-Panel submissions are not possible, but interested parties may highlight the link between different papers in their abstract, thereby inviting the evaluators to consider the individually submitted abstracts as a whole.
 Each topic focuses on a given set of substantive challenges associated with (in)equality and EU policies.
 Both the internal (intra-EU) and external (global) dimensions of said challenges fall within the scope of a topic.
 The online submission system is open and will be accessible via the IEE-ULB website (www.iee-ulb.eu).
 The ultimate deadline for submission is October 31, 2023 (Midnight CET).
 Notifications of acceptance will be communicated by the end of November 2023, with draft papers expected to be submitted by April 26, 2024.
 Depending on the number of papers withheld for each topic, one or more panels will be organized.
 Papers will be selected by the conference's academic jury based on relevance and quality.
-Following the conference, the best papers will be selected for a peer-reviewed publication.
+Following the conference, the best papers will be selected for the best paper award of the conference.